sassoftware/viya4-deployment/README.md

   ```

-#### Jump Virtual Machine
+#### Jump Box Virtual Machine

-The jump VM or bastion server can manage NFS folders if you provide SSH access to it.
-The jump VM must have the NFS storage mounted to it at `<JUMP_SVR_RWX_FILESTORE_PATH>`.
-If you want to manage the NFS server yourself, the jump VM is not required.
-Here is the required folder structure for the jump VM:
+The jump box or bastion server can manage NFS folders if you provide SSH access to it.
+The jump box must have the NFS storage mounted to it at `<JUMP_SVR_RWX_FILESTORE_PATH>`.
+If you want to manage the NFS server yourself, the jump box is not required.
+Here is the required folder structure for the jump box:

   ```bash
   <JUMP_SVR_RWX_FILESTORE_PATH>     <- mounted NFS export